What are soft skills?

 - A talent manager interviewing candidates for a professional services firm’s graduate positions.

-- Keeping cool and calm under pressure when you’re on the edge of making, or losing, a heck of a load of money on a trade as a trader.
+- Keeping cool and calm under pressure when you’re on the edge of making, or losing, a heck of a load of money as a trader.

 - A relationship manager calling a high net worth individual client to update on bespoke investment opportunities.